If you are looking for an easy day trip to see a beautiful waterfall while you are in the Ozarks, then Liles Falls should be on your list.

 To reach Liles Falls, take Highway 7 south out of Harrison, AR.
 You will pass a few attractions on the way down Highway 7, including Mystic Caverns.
 I plan to write a post about the caverns in the future.
 But if you have a day to spend in the area, this is also an interesting place to explore.

 About 3 miles north of Jasper, you will be looking for a sign to Erbie Campground.
 The sign is a little hard to spot if you are traveling south because it is on the left side of the road.
 We actually missed it and drove on through Jasper before we turned around and spotted the sign on the way back.

 Another problem we encountered was using Google Maps in our search.
 On the maps view, the road is shown as 79.
-It is only when you turn on the satellite view and zoom in that the road is labelled Erbie Campground road.
+It is only when you turn on the satellite view and zoom in that the road is labeled Erbie Campground road.
 Being aware of this should make it a little easier for you to find.

 Turning off the highway, the road is gravel but is well maintained and should be easy for even passenger cars to traverse.
-You will go about 3.5 miles on this road, and you will see a small pull off area that is large enough to park a couple of vehicles.
-The pull off is just after you cross a small stream.
+You will go about 3.5 miles on this road, and you will see a small pull-off area that is large enough to park a couple of vehicles.
+The pull-off is just after you cross a small stream.
 This is the stream that feeds the falls.
 If you see water running under the road, that is a good sign that the falls will have water.

 After parking, walk back over the stream, and you will see the trail on the right side of the road if you are facing the same direction as you drove in.

 The trail to the falls follows the small stream and intersects the Buffalo River Trail at the top of the falls.
 The walk to the falls is about 100 yards, so it is easy for all ages.
 The day we were there we met a couple with a baby and a 4-year-old child who were there.
 So this is a beautiful natural area that the whole family can enjoy.